 Take notes about days of the week when you experience the most number of inbound calls.
 Take a look at the seasonal picks and a customer base.
 Is it a time for a seasonal call volume?

-Collect precise numbers about average waiting time, abandon rates, the average speed of answer, average handle time, on-hold time, first call resolution, refused calls, missed calls, etc.
+Collect precise numbers about the average wait time for customer service calls, abandon rates, the average speed of answer, average handle time, on-hold time, first call resolution, refused calls, missed calls, etc.

 Now, what you should do next is very important for your future strategy of reducing the average waiting time.
-You pick up each metric and accurately look for the causes of AWT, ASA, abandon rates, etc. Remember, the cause lies either in your staff's performance or the techs you use (hardware, software, you name it).
+You pick up each metric and accurately look for the causes of average wait time for customer service calls, ASA, abandon rates, etc. Remember, the cause lies either in your staff's performance or the techs you use (hardware, software, you name it).

 Notice the shortest and longest average wait time your customer spent in the queue and define the reason for these calls.